female baldness

 Trichotillomania: Treatments

 Anxiety, sadness, and obsessive-compulsive disorder (OCD) are all linked to trichotillomania.
 Using the DSM-5, a medical professional can determine if you have this disorder.
-Medication, including antidepressants and antipsychotics, and behavioural therapy have been shown to be effective in reducing hair-pulling in certain cases.
+Medication, including antidepressants, antipsychotics, and behavioural therapy have been shown to be effective in reducing hair-pulling in certain cases.
 A hair transplant can be an effective therapeutic option if the disorder causes permanent hair loss and scarring.

 Syndrome of Excessive Ovary Cysts